 Are some questions designed to be so difficult that almost nobody is expected to get the correct answer?

-No. Clearly if you nothing about basketball any questions about that sport may be impossible for you but easy for people who are fans of that sport.
-However, some questions are designed to provide interesting that you may not have previously known or thought about.
+No. Clearly, if you know nothing about basketball any questions about that sport may be impossible for you but easy for people who are fans of that sport.
+However, some questions are designed to provide interesting information that you may not have previously known or thought about.
 For example"In what two states of the continuous 48 states are the points that are furthest apart?" and "The name of this company is taken from the nickname of founder Adolf Adi Dassler."

 Are some questions repeated?
 Although some questions may be similar, we have tried to avoid duplicate questions.
-Nevertheless there is some built-in redundancy.
+Nevertheless, there is some built-in redundancy.
 E.g. What is the capital city of Canada?
 Ans.
 Ottawa.
 There may be a similar "bonus question".
 What is the capital of Canada?
 (6) OT

 Although this may appear to be a duplicate the bonus question provides you with the number of letters in the answer and the first 2 letters of the answer making it an easier question and consequently is awarded only 1 point.

 “Super Quiz” tests your level of “Cultural Literacy”.
 The questions reveal your command of the culture of America.
 Recent immigrants and people from other cultures will find the questions very challenging but individuals who have grown up in America will be able to answer a large percentage of the questions.
 It is expected that the response to many of the questions will be, “I knew that”.

 Like “Jeopardy” and “Trivial Pursuit” there are no “Multiple Choice” questions.
 This means that not only must you know the answer but you must be able to recall it within the time limit.
 Challenging but fun and educational.

 1. There is already a plethora of “multiple choice” sites and apps available.